skx/nanoexec/README.md

     # ./trigger --host=host1.example.com --command=uptime

-If you want to mass-broadcast you could also use the magic string "`ALL:`":
+If you want to mass-broadcast you could also use the magic string "`ALL`":

     # ./trigger --host=ALL --command=uptime